cliff-rosen/kh/_specs/workflow_step_control_redesign.md

 #### Scenario 4: User Edits Field Inline
 **Context**: User clicks pencil icon next to "purpose" in config preview and changes it

-**This is NOT a chat operation**
+**This is NOT a chat operation - it's pure frontend state management**

 **Frontend action**:
-1. Calls separate endpoint: `PUT /api/research-streams/chat/update-field`
+1. User edits field in preview panel
-2. Sends: `{field_name: "purpose", value: "Updated purpose text"}`
+2. Frontend updates `current_config` state locally
-3. Receives updated config
+3. No API call needed
-4. Updates local state
+4. Next chat message will include the updated config
-5. No chat message, no LLM call, no step change
+5. No LLM call, no step change

-**This keeps field edits fast and simple - they don't need conversation.**
+**Field edits are just local state updates.
+The updated config gets sent with the next chat message.**

 ---